By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

 Examples:

 These are either historical topics or demonstration speeches.
-Both deal with the sequence of events.
+The foundation of both is an ordered sequence of events.

 For example: